kaustav1996/kaustav1996/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working at [Setu](https://setu.co) :wink: as an Integration Lead.
+- 👨🏽‍💻  I’m currently working at [Setu](https://setu.co) :wink: as a Senior engineering manager.
-- 🌱  I’m currently learning React and Go.
+- 🌱  I’m currently building [Life Arena](https://playlifearena.com) ( a PVP Conway's game of life) as a personal project.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: kaustav@banerjee.life.